J.D. Davis Player Props: Giants vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA among all league pitching staffs (5.03).
+- The Nationals have a 5.01 team ERA that ranks 27th among all league pitching staffs.

-- The Nationals allow the third-most home runs in baseball (137 total, 1.4 per game).
+- Nationals pitchers combine to allow 139 total home runs at a rate of 1.4 per game (third-most in the league).

-- His last appearance came on Saturday against the St. Louis Cardinals, when the righty tossed three innings, surrendering four earned runs while giving up six hits.
+- The righty last appeared on Sunday against the St. Louis Cardinals, when he threw five innings, allowing four earned runs while giving up 10 hits.

-- In 13 games this season, the 26-year-old has a 5.11 ERA and 6.4 strikeouts per nine innings, while allowing a batting average of .266 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.